 - My work gives me opportunities to learn and grow.

-Share your results in the comments; I’d love to hear your stories.
+Share your results in the comments; we’d love to hear your stories.